New York Golden Blades

-The New York Raiders were an ice hockey team in New York City, and founding member of the World Hockey Association.
+The New York Raiders were a professional ice hockey team in New York City.
+They competed in the World Hockey Association (WHA) as a member of the Eastern Division (1972–1974).
+They played at Madison Square Garden in New York from 1972 to 1973 and Cherry Hill Arena in New Jersey from 1973 to 1974.
+The organization was established in 1971 as a charter franchise of the World Hockey Association (WHA).

 Intended to be the WHA's flagship franchise, the team was unable to compete with the National Hockey League's established New York Rangers, and expansion New York Islanders.
 During its inaugural season, the WHA had to take over ownership of the team.
 A third owner took over and renamed the franchise the New York Golden Blades to start the second season, but remained in financial distress and moved to the Greater Philadelphia metropolitan area township of Cherry Hill, New Jersey, on November 21, 1973, becoming the Jersey Knights, its third name and second home, under three different ownership arrangements, in less than two full seasons of operation.

 New York Raiders

 Coached by Camille Henry, the New York Raiders had the second overall pick in the first WHA Draft in 1972, selecting Al Sims, who signed with the Boston Bruins instead.

-The team was initially slated to play in the brand-new Nassau Veterans Memorial Coliseum on Long Island, but Nassau County retained William Shea to get an NHL team to play in the new building.
-The NHL responded by hastily awarding a franchise to Long Island, the New York Islanders, whose lease with the Coliseum was designed to effectively lock out non-NHL teams.
+The team was initially slated to play in the brand-new Nassau Veterans Memorial Coliseum on Long Island.
+However, Nassau County officials did not consider the WHA to be a major league, and wanted nothing to do with the Raiders.
+County officials retained William Shea, who had spearheaded the effort to return National League baseball to New York, to get an NHL team to play in the new building.

-For the 1972–73 season, the Raiders elected to play in Madison Square Garden, as tenants to their business rival, the New York Rangers.
+The next step was to convince Madison Square Garden, owner of the New York Rangers, to allow another NHL team to share the New York area.
+Rangers president Bill Jennings was skeptical at first.
+However, Shea and NHL president Clarence Campbell convinced Jennings that the Rangers would at least get compensation from another New York NHL team.
+On the other hand, the Garden would not see a penny from a New York WHA team unless it was included in a potential NHL–WHA merger.
+Jennings relented, and the NHL granted an expansion franchise to Long Island, the New York Islanders.
+The terms of the Islanders' lease with Nassau County effectively locked non-NHL teams out of the Coliseum.

+The Raiders were thus forced to play at the Garden as tenants of the Rangers; no other arena in the metropolitan area was suitable even for temporary use.
 The situation rapidly became untenable, with an onerous lease and low attendance.
 During the season the Raiders averaged 5,868 spectators per game, which was far less than the NHL's Rangers (17,494) and the Islanders (11,996).
 The three original owners defaulted, and the league ended up taking control of the team midway through the season.